Snowbreak: Containment Zone Hela Guide

 Headache

 Hela releases a… laser? (yes, that’s apparently what it is), dealing damage and knocking you back if hit.
 At higher difficulty levels, the area of effect of this attack is map-wide.
-It’s as annoying as it sounds.
+If you aren't adequately prepared, it’s as annoying as it sounds.
 I called it “Headache” for a reason.
 You can use invincibility frames from dodging to avoid being knocked back, but anyone looking for a good time should consider resetting until they get a run where Hela doesn’t do this attack, or does it at a time where it can be avoided by using a support skill.
+That is, unless you have a way of ignoring it altogether through some form of CC resistance.
+More on that later.

 Laser Sweep